davetgerrard/GenomicLayers/README.md

 I stopped the original pfs run on chr22 after 34hrs/1600 iters.
 It was stalling on 4% for 500iters and I wanted to get a parallel job started on the server. chr22:  47 iters/hr.
 Be careful when comparing this with parallel jobs because the scripts currently generate and test 16 (n.cores) mutated sets PER ITERATION.
 The parallel chr22 completed 6 iters in 30mins but this represents testing 6*16=96 factorSets.

-__TODO__ remove verbosity from factor mutation, it is all I can see in the logs.
+__DONE__ remove verbosity from factor mutation, it is all I can see in the logs.
-__TODO__ with parallel jobs, log scores more often (because many more factors are tested).
+__DONE__ with parallel jobs, log scores more often (because many more factors are tested).
 __TODO__ better reporting on optimisation e.g. score, size of seq, width of target regions, width of target seq modified, number of regions.
 __TODO__ more liberal mutations: duplications (limited?), switching, quantity/proportion of each factor